For those in Florida who are faced with the need to divide their retirement savings,…

 - Skilled negotiation on your behalf to resolve a particular issue

 - Aggressive representation if needed to obtain a favorable outcome to your current paternity-related problems

 Getting divorced is often part of life.
 You have the right to seek emotional and legal support so that you are able to do what is best for your child and move forward toward a successful, happy future.
-A first logical step to take to get your life back on track is to discuss unresolved paternity or custody issues with an experienced family law advocate who can act on your behalf to seek a swift and agreeable solution.
+The first logical step to take to get your life back on track is to discuss unresolved paternity or custody issues with an experienced family law attorney who can act on your behalf to seek a swift and agreeable solution.